z3lx/genshin-fov-unlock/README.md

 - `enabled` (bool): Default state of the plugin when the game starts.
 - `fov` (int): Default FOV to use when the game starts.
 - `fov_presets` (array of int): List of FOV values to cycle through using keybindings.
-- `interpolate` (bool): Whether to interpolate FOV changes from cycling through presets, character bursts, or other sources.
-Smoothing settings are used when interpolation is enabled.
 - `smoothing` (float): Time constant in seconds for the exponential filter.
 Lower values make the FOV changes more responsive.
+Set to 0 to disable smoothing.
 - `hook_key` (int): Key to hook the plugin into the game.
 - `enable_key` (int): Key to enable or disable the plugin.
 - `next_key` (int): Key to cycle to the next FOV preset.
 - `prev_key` (int): Key to cycle to the previous FOV preset.
+- `dump_key` (int): Key to dump the current plugin state to the log.
+Does nothing if plugin is compiled without logging.

 Note: Key codes should be in decimal format.
 Refer to the [virtual key codes documentation](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) for valid values.